Project-META/.github/profile/README.md

 ## Customization Guide

-MCG is highly customizable.
+META is highly customizable.
 Below are some key areas you can modify:

 ### 1. **Icon Set URL**